Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 </profile>

-The script build-dynamic-image.sh, available in this repository for your convenience, creates a native image with fully dynamically linked shared libraries, optimized for size, and then packages it in a distroless base container image with just enough to run the application.
+The Dockerfile for this step, Dockerfile.distroless-java-base.dynamic-optimized, creates a native image which is fully dynamically linked and optimized for size inside the builder container, and then packages it in a distroless base container with just enough to run the application.
 No Java Runtime Environment (JRE) is required.

 The